-Students from the master’s programme in Applied and Computational Mathematics will become skilled applied mathematicians, well-prepared for advanced industrial positions or continued graduate studies.
-The programme contains four tracks: Computational Mathematics, Financial Mathematics, Optimization and Systems Theory, and Statistical Learning and Data Analytics.
+Students from the master’s programme in Applied and Computational Mathematics will become skilled applied mathematicians, well-prepared for advanced industrial positions, or continuing graduate studies.
+The programme offers four tracks: Computational Mathematics, Financial Mathematics, Optimisation, and Systems Theory, and Mathematics of Data Science.

 Applied and Computational Mathematics at KTH